EmmaEwert/KITTY/docs/manual/prefabs.rst

 A tile object is an object in Tiled based on a tileset tile.
 It inherits graphics and properties from its source tile, and the properties can be overwritten for each object instance.

-If the tile object itself does not have an explicitly defined Type, it inherits the Type of its source tile.
-This way, the object still instantiates a prefab, just based on the tile's Type instead.
+If the tile object itself does not have an explicitly defined **Type**, it inherits the **Type** of its source tile.
+This way, the object still instantiates a prefab, just based on the tile's **Type** instead.

-For tile objects, a child SpriteRenderer is automatically created to render the object's source tile graphic.
+For tile objects, a child ``SpriteRenderer`` is automatically created to render the object's source tile graphic.

-For any collision shapes on the source tile of a tile object, a child PolygonCollider2D is created as well.
+For all Collision Shapes on the source tile of a tile object, a child ``PolygonCollider2D`` is created as well.

 .. figure:: images/tile-object.png
+	:align: center

+	Translation from a Tiled object to a Unity prefab

-If the source tile of a tile object is animated, an Animator with a preconfigured AnimatorController is also added to the Renderer GameObject.
+If the source tile of a tile object is animated, an ``Animator`` with a preconfigured ``AnimatorController`` is also added to the :guilabel:`Renderer` ``GameObject``.
 This is described in more detail in the :ref:`animations` section.

 Position and rotation